 Don’t miss the finale Parade

-As per customs, a dazzling display of fireworks at Sleeping Beauty Castle marks the closing of Hong Kong Disneyland.
+As per customs, a dazzling display of fireworks at Sleeping Beauty Castle marks the closing of Hong Kong Disneyland every night.
 When I was there, the castle was under renovation thus there was no fireworks.
 Nevertheless, the “Disney Paint the Night” parade is as spectacular and has all your favourite Disney characters drifting past on glowing floats.

 Lastly, as a final tip, try to leave a few minutes before the end of the parade, or you will inevitably be stuck in a crazed dash with everyone else trying to leave Hong Kong Disneyland.